Pathfinder 2e - The Wizard Handbook

 - Diplomacy (Cha): Wizards are not a great Face since they have no dependence on Charisma.

 - Intimidation (Cha): Casting a spell is typically a 2-Action Activity, which means that in many rounds you'll have a spare Action and not much to do with it.
-In those situations, Demoralize is a great use of an action.
-Find yourself somewhere to sit early in a fight, and spend the rest of the fight hurling spells and insults.
+In those situations, Demoralize is a great use of an Action.
+However, that spare action may also be important for the Sustain a Spell action.

 - Lore (Int): You have the Intelligence to back up Lore, so pick up a very different Lore skills.

 - Medicine (Wis): You'll have enough Wisdom to make Medicine viable, but hopefully you'll be in a party with someone else who can cover it so that you can focus on Intelligence-based skills.

 - Nature (Wis): Despite being Wisdom-based, Nature may be an important skill for the Wizard so that you can identify spells being cast by other spellcasters.

 - Occultism (Int): On par with Arcana, and you have plenty of Intelligence to make it work.